When it comes to a legal secretary vs. a paralegal, it’s crucial to know where responsibilities for each lie in a firm’s daily working processes.

 Here’s an overview of what paralegals aren’t allowed to do:

-Despite being unable to engage in all the same behavior, paralegals are held to the same rules of professional conduct as an attorney.
+Despite being unable to engage in all the same behavior, paralegals are held to the same rules of professional conduct as attorneys.
 Failure to do so could result in their supervising attorney being sanctioned, disciplined, suspended, or even disbarred.

 Paralegals are prohibited from sharing anything learned through the representation of a client with anyone outside the representation.
 If a paralegal gleans information from the representation of a client, it must be kept confidential.